diegomarin75/DarkCastle/README.md

 Here are the features supported by the game engine:

 - 3D rendering of textures and sprites with isometric perspective.
 - The scene is divided into squares, with each square having defined floor and ceiling heights.
-This allows for lower, mid, and upper textures for each square, plus an additional texture for the floor, similar to the old Doom game engine.
+This allows lower, mid, and upper textures for each square, plus an additional texture for the floor, similar to the old Doom game engine.
 - Up to nine different light sources can be defined in each scene, along with ambient light.
-Shadows are depicted for static elements in the scene.
+Shadows are depicted for the elements in the scene.
 However, the shadow algorithm only calculates shadows for static elements; characters and moving objects do not project shadows.
 - Rendering of sprites for objects, which can be static or animated (if the object has multiple sprites).
 - Rendering of playable characters that can navigate through the scenes.
 - Doors that can be opened and closed, connecting different scenes.